joehunterdev/react-complete-guide/readme.md

 ####   Writing Our First Test
   - **A**rrange, **A**ct,  **A**ssert

 ####   Grouping Tests Together With Test Suites

 ####   Testing User Interaction & State
+   - its good to verbally name sequentially of events.. *Greeting cmp renders hello world*
 ####   Testing Connected Components
 ####   Testing Asynchronous Code
 ####   Working With Mocks